birdisito/birdisito/README.md

 - vibin' with the bois 🤙
 - your mom

-<sub> also, this isn't my professional portfolio neither my real github profile, just a decoy </sub>
+<sub> also, this isn't my professional portfolio nor my real github profile, just a decoy account </sub>